AdobeDocs/experience-cloud.en/help/campaign/technotes/64-bit-tables.md

 * This technical implementation only applies to customers migrating from Campaign Standard.
 * Schema and broadlog extentions are not supported.
 They will remain in 32 bits.
-* Be aware that logs related to deliveries send to technical users will not be available in Campaign v8.
+* Be aware that logs related to deliveries sent to technical users will not be available in Campaign v8.
 * Only PostgreSQL is suppored.

 ## Migrated schemas